 In Meghalaya, the Jesuits run Loyola College at Williamnagar in the Garo Hills.
 St. Xavier’s Umoid is their second college in the state.

-Jesuit schools in Meghalaya are at Dawagre, Jalaphet, Maweit and Umbir.
+Jesuit schools in Meghalaya can be found at Dawagre, Jalaphet, Maweit and Umbir.

-In December 2020, the Governor of Meghalaya signed the St. Xavier’s University Shillong Act, thus laying the foundation for a Jesuit University in Meghalaya.
+In December 2020, the Governor of Meghalaya signed the St. Xavier’s University Shillong Act and thus approve the founding of a Jesuit University in Meghalaya.

 TO KNOW THE JESUITSIf you desire to learn more about the Jesuits, consider visiting the global Jesuit website.

-If you want to become a Jesuit, or are seeking more information about how one may become a Jesuit, click here and also contact the Jesuit Vocation Promoter at firstname.lastname@example.org.
+If you want to become a Jesuit, or are seeking more information about how one may become a Jesuit, click here and/or also contact the Jesuit Vocation Promoter by email at firstname.lastname@example.org.